Plugins

 A comment on the line directly above the function definition is shown as its tooltip in the Kiosk UI.

-The tile_info dictionary contains:
+The file_info dictionary contains:

-| Key | Value |
+| Key | Description |

 |---|---|

-file_path | Full path to the asset file |
+file_info['file_path'] | Full path to the asset file |

-file_name | Filename with extension |
+file_info['file_name'] | Filename with extension |

-source_name | Name of the source this file belongs to |
+file_info['source_name'] | Name of the source the file belongs to |

-tags | List of subfolder names |
+file_info['tags'] | List of subfolder names |

-render_engine | Renderer selected in Plugin Manager (e.g., Arnold, Redshift) |
+file_info['render_engine'] | Renderer selected in Plugin Manager (e.g. Arnold, Redshift) |

 To see every available key for a specific file, right-click it and choose Development → Debug File Info.